MicrosoftDocs/power-platform/power-platform/admin/configure-default-sync-filters.md

 Server-side synchronization uses the filter criteria that's set up by a user to determine which app rows are synchronized with Exchange for each user.
 Sync filters are initialized when server-side synchronization is first configured by a user for rows such as appointments, contacts, and tasks.
 For more information, see [Create or modify online synchronization filters](choose-records-synchronize-dynamics-365-outlook-exchange.md#create-or-modify-online-synchronization-filters).

 When a user's mailbox is setup with server-side synchronization the sync filters that are listed in **User Filters** in a user's [personal options](/powerapps/user/set-personal-options#email-tab-options) are the default sync filters that are applied for the rows listed in the **User Filters** tab.
-When filters are set up and the next sync cycle takes place server-side sync uses the sync filters that user has set to synchronize existing rows that meet the *fetchXML* logic.
+When filters are set up and the next sync cycle takes place, server-side sync uses the sync filters set by the user to synchronize existing rows which meet the *fetchXML* logic.

 > [!div class="mx-imgBorder"]
 > ![Screenshot showing sync setting for Outlook or Exchange](media/default-sync-filter-1.png "Sync setting for Outlook or Exchange")

-There might scenario where you don't want to use the defulat filter tempalte.
-In the screenshot below, an organization is using a filter template called **My Outlook Contacts** but the fitler criteria in the tempalte doesn't work for the organization.
+There might scenario where you don't want to use the defulat sync filter logic.
+In the screenshot below, an organization is using a sync filter template called **My Outlook Contacts** but the sync fitler criteria in the tempalte doesn't work for the organization.

 > [!div class="mx-imgBorder"]
 > ![Screenshot showing My Outlook Contacts filter](media/default-sync-filter-2.png "My Outlook Contacts filter")